cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 The challenge description confirms that it's morse code without spaces, and gave us some other hints to narrow down the decoding process: it's only letters a-z and includes _cybersci_.

 Sam and I tackled this one together because it  didn't seem like a lot till we realized just how many different possibilities of combinations of letters there are.
-Our initial step, since we were given the clue that the string 'CYBERSCI' was in it, was confirm whether it was at the beginning or end of the string and work from there.
+Our initial step, since we were given the clue that the string 'CYBERSCI' was in it, was to confirm whether it was at the beginning or end of the string and work from there.

 ```
 -.-. -.-- -... . .-. ... -.-. .. .--....----...-.........--..--.-......--.....-.-.-----..-.....-...-..--..-.-----..-..-----..-....